 Learn How to Do a Website Audit with Search Console

-Are you curious about doing your own website SEO audit but confused about all the tools available?
+Are you curious about doing your own website SEO audit but feeling a bit overwhelmed by all the tools available?

-Are you familiar with Google Search Console… the free resource for webmasters, provided by Google?
+Are you aware of Google Search Console… the free resource for webmasters, provided by Google?
 (Formerly known as Google Webmaster Tools)

-Want to learn more about using Google Search Console as a primary free tool for SEO audits?
+Want to learn more about using Google Search Console (GSC) as a primary free SEO audit tool?

 Note for photographers and other visual artists: this post uses my live photography website as the example site for SEO audit review.
 This SEO audit is applicable to all websites, but I’ve included some topics and tips that are of specific interest for photography websites and other image-centric websites.

-I’ve been using the Google Search Console (GSC) tool very regularly for some time now, and I wanted to share a detailed post that walks through how I use it for doing website SEO audits.
+I’ve been using Google Search Console very regularly for a few years now, and I wanted to share a detailed post that walks through how I use it for doing website SEO audits.
 Google Search Console is one of several free Google SEO tools that I use on an almost daily basis.

 There are *many* tools available to all of us for doing website SEO audits.
 Some are free and others are paid.